-Lodging taxes are assessed on all lodging establishments within the District.
-Lodging tax collections are remitted to the State of Colorado Department of Revenue.
-Lodging tax receipts collected by the Department of Revenue each month are remitted to the District by the sixth working day of each month.
+Lodging Taxes are assessed on all lodging establishments within the District.
+Lodging Tax collections are remitted to the State of Colorado, Department of Revenue.
+Lodging Tax receipts are collected by the Department of Revenue each month and are remitted to the District two months in arrears.
 Lodging tax revenues are recognized in the government-wide financial statements in the year that the lodging taxes were reported by the Colorado Department of Revenue.